Chapter 0.5 – Emerging Issues in Ports and Maritime Shipping

 Authors: Dr. Theo Notteboom, Dr. Athanasios Pallis and Dr. Jean-Paul Rodrigue

-The multidisciplinary, multisector, and worldwide analysis of the contemporary port industry and port governance and development revealed the dynamics, diversity, and continuous evolution of modern seaports and port-related activities.
-This epilogue presents thoughts on emerging issues that will probably shape ports in the future and become central themes of port economics, management and policy.
+A multidisciplinary, multisector, and worldwide analysis of the contemporary port industry and port governance and development reveals the dynamics, diversity, and continuous evolution of modern seaports and port-related activities.
+Several emerging issues are central to port economics, management and policy.

+Ports are confronted with managing the interests of their customers, which are on their foreland (shipping lines) and hinterland (cargo owners).
 The growth of international trade has given rise to large hub ports, which often combine intermediacy in the global shipping network with centrality towards specific hinterland markets.
 These developments have shown that ports are not only about fulfilling a derived demand.
 An integrated port cluster can serve as an economic engine for regional development and increase its attractiveness as a location for distribution, manufacturing, and industrial activities, including the service sector.
-The locational and logistics capabilities of a port are forming an integrated demand.
+The locational and logistics capabilities of a port form an integrated demand.

-Port development and operations are not only guided by economic considerations.
-Environmental and social issues are having a growing impact on ports.
-Many ports are taking on a more enterprising role in dealing with the environmental, energy, and climate change challenges, partly because environmental aspects play an increasing role in attracting customers and potential investors.
-A port with a strong environmental record and a high level of community support is likely to be favored by market players.
+Port development and operations are not only guided by economic considerations, as environmental and social issues are having a growing impact.
+Many ports are taking on a more enterprising role in dealing with environmental, energy, and climate change challenges, partly because environmental aspects play an increasing role in attracting customers and potential investors, and as regulations have become more stringent.
+A port with a strong environmental record and a high level of community support is likely to be favored by market players since it is potentially less prone to disruptions.

-Innovation and information technologies are high on the agenda of many ports.
+Information technologies are high on the agenda of many ports, leading to a digital transition.
 Ports have come to understand that coordination and integration in supply chains are key to their future competitiveness.
-Port-related actors and port authorities are developing initiatives to strengthen the interconnectivity of ports concerning their physical, digital and operational networks.
-The number of initiatives in this area has proliferated in the past years, demonstrating an evolution of how ports think has become a mainstream development.
-Digitalization challenges underline that this new way of thinking allows ports and their stakeholders a more efficient use of existing assets, which will continue to lead to new opportunities.
+Port-related actors and port authorities are developing initiatives to strengthen the interconnectivity of ports concerning their physical, digital, and operational networks.
+The number of initiatives in this area has proliferated, demonstrating an evolution in the emerging digital strategies being pursued.
+It highlights how ports and their stakeholders utilize existing assets more efficiently, leading to new opportunities.

 Still, many challenges remain.
 Cooperation between actors demands a conducive environment for innovation and data sharing characterized by trust, mutual benefits, and sustainable business and revenue models.
 Conflicts on data ownership, competition for leadership, and regulatory challenges are expected to rise as data becomes a precious commodity.
 At the same time, port communities will have to address cybersecurity issues for data use and exchange.

 Port competition is no longer restricted to attracting cargo volumes.
-The increasing importance of integrating ports and terminals in supply chains has increased the focus on creating added value linked to cargo passing through the port.
+The increasing importance of integrating ports and terminals in supply chains has increased the focus on creating added value linked to cargo being handled.
 Furthermore, port competitiveness can be better understood by following a supply chain approach.
 Ports compete not only as individual places that handle ships but as crucial links within global supply chains.
-Port choice becomes more a function of the overall network cost and performance.
+Port choice becomes more of a function of the overall network cost and performance of the supply chains a port is embedded with.
+Thus, a port could be more costly to use from a singular perspective, but could result in a lower cost structure from a supply chain perspective.

 To improve their operating margins, generate revenue, and offer a better service to their customers, market players in shipping, ports, and logistics simultaneously pursue two complementary strategies.
 The first is cost control through horizontal integration, and the second is service differentiation through vertical integration along the supply chain.
 Digital transformation and value capture along the chains play a key role in rolling out these strategies.
 Competitive issues to accommodate global supply chains have led to functional changes in seaports, as well as in the other nodes of the global transport and logistics network.
 Ports increasingly seek cooperation and coordination by bundling their transport flows with the hinterland.
 Nodal competition is supplemented by nodal cooperation.

 Port competition is increasingly affected by consolidation and scale increases in shipping and logistics.
 The introduction of ever-larger container vessels was once seen as a clear benefit for global trade and maritime operations.
 Economies of scale at sea brought by mega-ships lowered the unit cost per container transported and brought about changes in the port hierarchy.
 In recent years, concerns were raised about the distribution of costs and benefits of these large ships among the actors involved.
-Issues related to the impact of mega-ships on supply chains, terminal operations, public spending on nautical accessibility, and the society at large were brought forward.
+Issues related to the impact of mega-ships on supply chains, terminal operations, public spending on nautical accessibility, and society at large were brought forward.
 A limit may have been reached, or there may still be additional economies of scale to be realized.
-Debates about the massification, concentration, and scale increases in the port and shipping industry will remain at the forefront, as the COVID-19 crisis and incidents such as the Suez Canal blockage have made policymakers, regulators, and the public much more aware of the crucial role of shipping and ports in facilitating world trade.
+Debates about the massification, concentration, and scale increases in the port and shipping industry will remain at the forefront.

 6. Towards a Multi-scalar Approach of Port Performance

 Still, many challenges remain.
 Interdependencies, or lack thereof, between various port performance measures remain relatively underexplored.
-Furthermore, many newer indicators are still experimental, with concerns expressed on their feasibility, acceptability, and relevance, particularly when comparing ports (benchmarking).
+Furthermore, many indicators are still experimental, with concerns expressed on their feasibility, acceptability, and relevance, particularly when comparing ports (benchmarking).
 Also, the identification and relevance of performance indicators might be influenced by the objectives and the beliefs of relevant actors.
+The challenge lies in comparing ports due to the difficulties in matching roles and functions, as well as using standard performance indicators.

-Changes in the competitive environment, the environmental and social challenges, along with the changing functions of ports, have intensified the quest for a suitable port governance model.
-Innovative ideas and customized approaches to port governance have emerged in past decades.
+Changes in the competitive environment, environmental and social challenges, and the evolving functions of ports have intensified the quest for a suitable port governance model.
+Innovative ideas and customized approaches to port governance have emerged, with some put to the test.
 Port governance reforms have brought tensions and opportunities, not the least because ports have to function in a global economic system while adapting and embedding in a regional or local political and economic context.
 Opportunities exist to advance the measurement of the effectiveness and efficiency of port governance solutions and provide tools that can help actors find the best governance fit.

-Port governance reforms have often resulted in a change towards more autonomy, more commercially oriented strategies, resilience, accountability, and a push for rational investments.
+Port governance reforms have often resulted in a shift towards greater autonomy, more commercially oriented strategies, enhanced resilience, increased accountability, and a push for rational investments.
 They have also opened avenues to new revenue and business models for port authorities.
-While pricing structures of port authorities differ worldwide, most ports held on to their traditional revenue base and pricing system.
-The financial backbone remains heavily dependent on port dues and land fees for landlord port authorities, often designed using simple and rather rigid pricing methods.
-Port pricing strategies and revenue models are expected to change over time, such as by exploring the possibility of designing more dynamic, flexible, and differentiated pricing methods.
+While pricing structures of port authorities differ worldwide, most ports have held onto their traditional revenue base and pricing system.
+The financial backbone remains heavily dependent on port dues and land fees for landlord port authorities, often designed using simple and relatively rigid pricing methods.
+Port pricing strategies and revenue models are expected to evolve, including the exploration of more dynamic, flexible, and differentiated pricing methods.
 Moreover, port dues and land fees might complement other revenue streams from investments in digital transformation, energy transition, and the circular economy.

 The centrality of port authorities will likely endure.
 Contrary to the skepticism that accompanied the rebalancing of the public-private interface in port governance in the past decades, the search and implementation of port governance models are expected to sustain the core role of port managing entities.
 The same is true for the role of terminal operators, especially given their multinational character, as well as the continuation of vertical integration trends.
 A different balance between port authorities and terminal operators might emerge, yet their interaction will be fundamental for advancing ports.